Chemical tankers in demand as U.S. exports soar

 This will work to the advantage of tanker operators with ships already on the water.

-Some of these are privately owned, such as Fairfield Chemical Carriers Inc, Navig8 Chemicals, Nordic Tankers and Tokio Marine Asia Pte Ltd, an affiliate of insurer Tokio Marine Holdings Inc (8766.T).
+Some of these are privately owned, such as Fairfield Chemical Carriers Inc, Navig8 Chemicals, Nordic Tankers and Tokio Marine Asia Pte Ltd, an affiliate of insurer Tokio Marine Holdings Inc.

 Of the publicly traded operators, Odfjell has a fleet of 96 chemical tankers.
 By 2015, Ardmore plans to have a 20-tanker fleet that will include 18 ships capable of carrying chemicals.